siderolabs/talos/website/content/v1.15/reference/cli.md

   - maintenance: Skip applying machine configuration and leave the machines in maintenance mode.
 The machine configuration files are written to the working directory.

 Note: exactly one of 'iso', 'iso-secureboot', 'pxe' or 'disk-image' presets must be specified.
+See the 'talosctl cluster create dev' command for more advanced QEMU options.

 ```